Prize Winning Book From New Zealand

 Do you feel that you discover things about yourself when you travel?
 Can you describe some self discovery that came about in a foreign surrounding?

-7 Comments to “Prize Winning Book From New Zealand”
+7 thoughts on “Prize Winning Book From New Zealand

 Oh yes, just experiencing how people live in another place puts our life into perspective.
 Watching how people save, reuse, and what they value always help to reassess my own perspective.
 Isn’t that the reason we travel?
 I feel Europe opened my eyes to how they value energy and the green initiative.